 Salt & Pepper

-3 ½ T Round Pond Italian Extra Virgin Olive Oil
+3 ½ Tbsp Round Pond Italian Extra Virgin Olive Oil

-4. Prepare a large nonstick sauté pan with approx 2T Round Pond Italian Extra Virgin Olive Oil over medium-high heat.
-Season racks generously on all sides with S&P and sear them, backside first in hot oil.
+Prepare a large nonstick sauté pan with approx 2T Round Pond Italian Extra Virgin Olive Oil over medium-high heat.
+Season racks generously on all sides with salt and pepper and sear them, backside first in hot oil.
 Turn to sear on bottom and inside of the racks as well.

-7. Serve with seasonal vegetables such as: Sautéed Swiss Chard, Kale or Mustard Greens; Roasted Root Vegetables or Potatoes or even Steaming Hot Polenta with Parmesan or Risotto.
+Serve the rack of lamb with seasonal vegetables such as: Sautéed Swiss Chard, Kale or Mustard Greens; Roasted Root Vegetables or Potatoes or even Steaming Hot Polenta with Parmesan or Risotto.